-Continenal knitting is also great for the left handed person, but as you need both hands to knit, I don’t think that it makes that much of a difference.
+Continental knitting is also great for the left-handed person, but as you need both hands to knit, I don’t think that it makes that much of a difference.

 Even if you’ve been happily knitting in English or continental style for a long time, it’s worth it to learn the other method or to try one of the lesser-known styles.

 For one thing, you can alternate knitting different ways on different projects, reducing hand and arm strain, in the long run.